Mastering Medicare Secondary Payer Compliance: A Guide for Insurance Adjusters

 In some cases, it’s necessary to establish a Medicare Set-Aside (MSA) arrangement.
 An MSA is a portion of the workers’ compensation settlement that is set aside to cover future medical expenses that would otherwise be paid by Medicare.
 MSAs must be reviewed and approved by Medicare to ensure compliance.

-What are the Benefits of an MSP Expert?
+The Benefits of an MSP Expert?

 1. Navigating Complex Regulations: